Victordiamond/Celo-movie-ticket-tutorial/README.md

 pragma solidity >=0.7.0 <0.9.0;

+/**

+@title MovieTicketSale
+@dev This contract implements the functionality for buying and selling movie tickets using a cUSD token.
+The contract is Ownable, meaning only the contract owner can perform certain administrative functions.
+The contract uses the IERC20 interface to interact with the cUSD token.
+*/

 import "@openzeppelin/contracts/access/Ownable.sol";
 import "@openzeppelin/contracts/token/ERC20/IERC20.sol";

 contract Movietickets is Ownable {
+    /**
+    @dev Function to add a new movie ticket to the marketplace.
+    @param _name The name of the movie.
+    @param _image The URL of the movie poster image.
+    @param _filmIndustry The name of the film industry producing the movie.
+    @param _genre The genre of the movie.
+    @param _description A brief description of the movie.
+    @param _price The price of one movie ticket in cUSD.
+    @param _ticketsAvailable The number of tickets that are available for purchase.
+    */
     struct Movieticket {
         address payable admin;
         string name;